oravirt/ansible-oracle/README.md

 I'm creating a bunch of examples which illustrates how to use/run the different roles.
 They can be found here: http://oravirt.wordpress.com/category/ansible-oracle.
 I'll also be setting up a page where I have a list of all parameters and explanations of what they are used for, which can be found here: http://oravirt.wordpress.com/ansible-oracle-parameters

+As this is based on the EL6 platform the lowest supported Oracle version will be 11.2.0.3, as per Oracle's certification matrix.

 <b>Note: </b>
 - You'll need to manually download the Oracle software and make it available to the control-machine (either locally or on a web-server, or through a nfs-share) before running the playbook.
 By default the